Luc3as/Smart-Indoor-Greenhouse/readme.md

-## Idea behind this
+## Idea behind this project
 <img src="./Photos/Greenhouse-render (1).png" width="400">

 Simple but functional indoor greenhouse, with intergalactic space design and smart capabilities, powered by ESPHome and HomeAssistant.

 We had one big pot with herbs in our kitchen, but in winter, there is not enough light to grow them at reasonable rate.
-So I came with idea to build some cover around it, and of course to make it smart because who would remember to water it anyaway right ?
+So I came with idea to build some cover around it, and of course to make it smart, because who would remember to water it anyaway right ?

 ## Design and build
 <img src="./Photos/Greenhouse-build (7).jpg" width="400">